-This version of the Roadmap (August 2014) is being published as a draft because we want your feedback.
-The messages are based on extensive research and engagement with the community but they are opinions.
+This version of the Roadmap (Feburary 2015) is based upon the draft orignally published in August 2014 and should be considered to be the Final version produced by the 4C project.
+The messages are based on wide-ranging research and engagement with the community.